-The Receiver is in possession of essentially nine properties which remain to be sold.
-Of these nine properties, six of them are heavily encumbered by liens from various institutions.
-In particular, Wells Fargo has asserted loans on three properties in excess of \$3 million.
-The total amount of encumbrances on these properties is nearly \$6 million.
+The Receiver is in possession of essentially seven properties which remain to be sold.
+Of these seven properties, four of them are heavily encumbered by liens from various institutions.
+In particular, Wells Fargo has asserted loans on two properties of nearly \$3 million.
+The total amount of encumbrances on these properties is in excess of \$5 million.
 Given the decline in property values in recent years, the amount the Receiver anticipates he will be able to recover from sale of these properties may not greatly exceed the amount of the encumbrances.
 As discussed above, the Receiver is contesting Wells Fargo's claim to these properties and may contest other asserted liens.
 The ultimate recovery obtained from the sales of these properties will be contingent upon the outcome of these asserted liens.

 The Receiver also has possession of various miscellaneous assets which include artwork, furniture, and the like.
 While the Receiver is attempting to maximize the recovery from the sale of these assets, he does not anticipate any significant recovery (i.e., in excess of \$20,000).
 The Receiver is also diligently working on evaluating, managing, and selling various assets obtained from the Moodys.
-The Receiver recently filed a motion to expand the Receivership to include Quest EMG, an oil and gas company, which owes the Receivership

-\$1,100,000 on a promissory note.
-Although Quest had paid interest on the note through January 2013, it was in default and had failed to pay the full amount due on the note.
-The Receiver has already expanded the Receivership to include Respiro, a Sarasota based company which provides respiratory services, and is evaluating the appropriate action to take with respect to this company.
-The Receiver also acquired the Moodys' interests in various other companies.
+The Receiver recently expanded the Receivership to include Quest, a Texas oil and gas company.
+As discussed in more detail in a separately filed Interim Report, the Receiver believes that the oil well leases held by Quest have potential value and may be sold for the benefit of investors and other creditors (Doc.
+1054).
+The Receiver will market Quest and is operating it in an effort to preserve and maximize its value.
+The Receiver also expanded the Receivership to include Respiro, a Sarasota based company which provides respiratory services, and with approval from the Court, very recently sold its assets.
+The Receiver acquired the Moodys' interests in various other companies.
 However, from the Receiver's research it appears that many of these companies are no longer in business and thus, the interests in these companies have little to no value.
 For more information regarding these interests, please refer to Exhibits C and D.